Written by Ada’s Medical Knowledge Team

 What is endometriosis?

-Endometriosis is a condition in which the tissue that normally lines the inside of the womb (endometrium) is found inside the abdomen (belly) or in other organs.
+Endometriosis is a condition in which endometrial tissue (tissue that normally lines the inside of the womb) or tissue similar to it is found inside the abdomen (belly) or in other organs.
 Endometriosis usually affects women of reproductive age.
 This tissue outside the uterus causes inflammation and pain.
 Symptoms include abdominal pain which occurs before or during the menstrual period.
 Although there is no cure for endometriosis, treatments are usually very helpful in reducing symptoms.

 What are the causes and risks?

 The causes of endometriosis are still not well understood.
 It mostly affects people from 25 to 40 years of age.
 Some factors which are known to increase the risk of having endometriosis include having a close relative with endometriosis, having the first period at a young age and having long and heavy menstrual periods.

 What are the signs and symptoms?